kgiannako/kgiannako.github.io/_posts/2025-04-27-credit-risk-modelling.md

 ### Key Results
 - Achieved an AUC score of 0.96 on the validation set.
-- XGBoost performed best overall, balancing recall and precision effectively.
+- An ensemble approach of lightGBM, XGBoost and catboost performed best overall, balancing recall and precision effectively.

-### Finance Relevance
-Accurate credit risk modeling helps financial institutions minimize loan defaults, optimize lending strategies, and improve overall portfolio quality.

 ### GitHub Repo
 [View the code here](https://github.com/kgiannako/credit_risk_modelling) <!-- Replace with your repo link -->